JRC1995/ZeroPromptSearch/readme.md

 * ```confidence+helpfulness``` - Uses both ```confidence``` and ```helpfulness```.
 * ```confidence+both``` - Uses all of ```confidence```, ```correctness```, and ```helpfulness```.

 NB: Prompt styles ```struct``` and ```struct-min``` follow different rules.
 They have fine-grained substep structures and use rewards appropriate for those.
-The subproblem identification substep only uses helpfulness-related reward (because it's technically isn't a reasoning step to be correct/incorrect) and the solution step only uses the correctness-related question (because presumably the subproblem helpfulness will correlate with the helpfulness of the solution).
+The subproblem identification substep only uses helpfulness-related reward (because it technically isn't a reasoning step to be correct/incorrect) and the solution step only uses the correctness-related question (because presumably, the subproblem helpfulness will correlate with the helpfulness of the solution).

 The MCQs used for different prompts and different reward types for self-evaluation can be found in ```reward.py```.